microsoft/verona/docs/internal/compiler-steps.md

 * Code optimisations (inst.combine, loop opts, vectorisation, etc.)
 * Final cleanups

+The list and order of passes will probably change with time, but all of those above will need to be run one way or another.

 The back-end will need information from the environment and target flags:
 * Target triple defines the back-end to use as well as defaul options
 * Remaining target flags overwrite some defaults